DataDog/documentation/content/en/logs/explorer/advanced_filtering.md

 ## Filter logs with subqueries

 Use subqueries when you want to filter the results of a query further based on the results of a secondary query.
-See [examples for using subqueries](#examples-for-using-subqueries) for such scenarios.
+See [examples for using subqueries](#examples-for-using-subqueries).

 To add a subquery filter: